yugladys/it-class-workshop/day-2/exercises/exercises-s3-sql.md

 2. Create a DAG that uses S3 operators ([etl_exercise_s3.py](../dags/etl_exercise_s3.py))
 3. Create a DAG that uses MSSQL operators ([etl_exercise_sql.py](../dags/etl_exercise_sql.py))
 4. Test and run your DAGs by rebuilding image in [airflow.Dockerfile](../airflow.Dockerfile)
-5. Scale down ONLY the scheduler & webserver deployments to 0 then back to 1 replica.
-This will reload the updated image with new DAGs in your pods.
+5. Scale down ONLY the scheduler & webserver deployments, and worker statefulset to 0 then back to 1 replica.
+This will restart the pods with the updated image containing the DAG changes.